How to decode HTML entities

 What are HTML entities?

-Text codes for characters with special meaning in HTML: & for &, < for <, for a non-breaking space, and numeric forms like é for é.
+Text codes that stand in for characters with special meaning in HTML: & for &, < for <, for a non-breaking space, and numeric forms like é for é.
+Decoding converts each one back to the character it represents.

 Why does my text show & instead of &?

-It was escaped twice, usually by two systems in a row.
-Decode once, and if entities remain, run the output through again.
+It was escaped twice, often by two systems in a row, such as a CMS and then a feed generator.
+Decode once and, if entities remain, run the output through again; each pass removes one layer.

 Does the decoder handle numeric entities?